timout/CarND-Traffic-Sign-Classifier/writeup.md

 #### 3. Describe how you trained your model.
-* Training and test data were already separated (downloaded pickled files train.p and test.p).
+* Training and test data were already separated (train.p and test.p).
 * Training data were split into a validation (20%) set and a training set (80%).
 * Before every epoch execution training data was shuffled.
 * To reduce overfitting dropout = 0.7 was added to model.
 * L2 regularization was added to Cross Entropy error to penalize large errors.
-As result weights were not changing too fast.
+As result weights were changing slowly.
 1E-6 value was chosen base on tutorial recomendations.

 ##### Model Parameters
 1. Epochs: 150